prjctimg/huetiful/README.md

 The list of functions goes on beyond this.
 And since the library is pure JavaScript, you can hook it up with your creative coding library of choice like [p5js]() or [runejs]().
 The possibilities are limited by the imagination of the user.

+For an introduction to terminology used in color checkout this guide on my blog.

 [See the full docs here]()